 I don’t like that name at all!’

-Once the gaping wound was serviced,
+Once the gaping wound was tended,

-Nathan with his arm was gone,
+Nathan with his arm was gone

-‘May King Herod’s fate befall me,
+'May King Herod's fate befall me

-if I bear that name’, he swore:
+if I bear that name,' he swore.

 ‘None of you shall ever call me

-One-armed Nathan any more!’
+One-armed Nathan anymore!'

 Gather round to hear the story